 Spanish Specialist, Grades 4-8

-• M.T.E.
+M.T.E.
 Master in Technology Education, University of British Columbia

 Ivonne started teaching Spanish in Mexico in 1993 after receiving her graduate degree in Instituto Tecnológico y Estudios Superiores de Monterrey joint program at The University of British Columbia.
 In 2007, she started teaching Spanish to non-native speakers at the Middlebury Institute of International Studies-SILP in Monterey.
 She also taught Spanish at the Bishop O’Dowd High School for two years.
-When Ivonne is not teaching, she enjoys hiking, reading and cooking.
-But best of all, she rejoices in helping students learn about Mexican culture and encourages them to take risks in their language learning journeys.
+Ivonne is thrilled to be teaching Spanish language and culture at The Saklan School.
+She encourages a nurturing environment which allows students to feel comfortable learning the language to the best of their abilities.